femiaros/lendsqr-fe-test/README.md

 App comprises of 4 pages

-- Login Page : Application user can sign in with valid email and any chosen password
+- Login Page : sign in with valid email and any password of choice

 - Dashboard : App user is directed to the dashboard providing required authentication info